-China calls on US to protect space station from satellites
+China urges US to protect its space station from satellites

 BEIJING (AP) — China is calling on the United States to protect a Chinese space station and its three-member crew after Beijing complained that satellites launched by Elon Musk’s SpaceX nearly struck the station.